Welcome to the Faculty of Kinesiology and Physical Education

 THE ONTARIO STUDENT ASSISTANCE PROGRAM

 The Ontario Student Assistance Program (OSAP) provides need-based financial assistance to Ontario residents who are Canadian citizens, permanent residents or protected persons (recognized convention refugees).
 Students with recognized full-time course loads are considered for both federal and provincial interest-free student loans and grants to assist with educational and living expenses.
 For more information, visit the OSAP website.

-UNIVERSITY OF TORONTO ADVANCE PLANNING FOR STUDENTS (UTAPS)
+UNIVERSITY OF TORONTO Financial Aid (UTAPS)

 OTHER PROVINCE FINANCIAL ASSISTANCE